Glad you are joining us!

 Generally, no. However, some courses from your previous university may fulfill some requirements.
 For example, if your previous school offered a freshman seminar that was like a “University 101” course focused on study habits and professional development, that would not count for your FYS credit.
 However, if you took a writing-intensive seminar, that might fulfill the requirement for FYS or WRI 111.
 Transfer credits vary greatly from student to student.

 If you do not transfer in an FYS and you transfer fewer than 23 semester hours, you must enroll in and pass (on a graded basis only) a First Year Seminar (FYS).
-Those awarded 23 or more hours in transfer work must take either a FYS or an alternative course that emphasizes reading, writing and participation in class discussion.
-The alternative course will be selected after consulting with your academic adviser and with the concurrence of the Office of the University Registrar.
-The alternative course cannot fulfill other basic, divisional, major or minor requirements nor may it primarily consist of individual research that culminates in a single project of an independent rather than a seminar experience.
-These classes include: HMN 280, HMN 283, HMN 290, WST 321, HON 133, CLA 276, REL 320 and departmental seminar courses not required for major or minor.
+Those awarded 23 or more hours in transfer work must take either an FYS or an alternative course that emphasizes reading, writing, and participation in class discussions.
+The alternative course will be selected after consulting with your academic advisor and with the concurrence of the Office of the University Registrar.
+The alternative course cannot fulfill other basic, divisional, major, or minor requirements nor may it primarily consist of individual research that culminates in a single project of an independent rather than a seminar experience.
+These classes include HMN 280, HMN 283, HMN 290, WST 321, HON 133, CLA 276, REL 320 and departmental seminar courses not required for major or minor.
 It will be the student’s responsibility to email the registrar at firstname.lastname@example.org upon completion of the course, as this will require manual adjustment to the degree evaluation.

 You can declare a major at Wake once you have completed 40 credit hours.
 Most sophomores declare during a declaration period in the second semester of sophomore year.
-There is no need to rush major declaration, but it is beneficial to declare for registration purposes.
-Once you have declared a major, your major adviser will help register you for courses each semester.
+There is no need to rush major declarations, but it is beneficial to declare for registration purposes.
+Once you have declared a major, your major advisor will help register you for courses each semester.